13 Days: [ST-Walk7] Tasmania & the Overland Track

 Lake St Clair is Australia’s deepest natural lake, and as with most of this area, it has been shaped by glaciers.
 The walk is mainly through cool temperate eucalypt forest, and birdsong is all around.
 We arrive at Narcissus at the northern end of Lake St Clair in time for lunch before boarding the cruise boat for the spectacular 17km cruise back to Cynthia Bay.
 There is a visitor centre at Cynthia Bay, and you usually have about half an hour to look around.
 The return trip to the estate is through the trout fishing mecca of the highland lakes, descending the rugged Western Tiers to the broad plains of the Northern Midlands, and passing through the rural townships of Cressy and Longford.

-Travel by taxi from your vacation accommodation to the airport (as per your own arrangements, pay as you go).
+Travel by taxi or ride share from your vacation accommodation to the airport (as per your own arrangements, pay as you go).
+Uber is available in most major cities.

 Travel within Australia by domestic air from Launceston to Melbourne.